wdenton/splurge/README.markdown

 The Recommendation Engine will have web-based API available at Scholars Portal.
 Ideally a library will be able to insert one line of Javascript into its HTML template to make the recommendations appear.

-# Tools that might be useful
+# Systems and tools that might be useful

 * [Apache Mahout](https://mahout.apache.org/)
+* [Melvyl Recommender Project](http://www.cdlib.org/services/publishing/tools/xtf/melvyl_recommender/index.html) at California Digital Library

 # Possible future directions